Commbocc/gohills/index.md

 	</div>
 </div>

-Please join us at any and all of these meetings.
+Please join us at any and all of these <a href="{{site.baseurl}}/meetings/">meetings</a>.

-Also, join us online on Facebook, Twitter and our specially designed I-Neighborhood Project App, or call in during one of the four telephone town hall meetings we will host or leave a comment at 813-274-6922.
+Also, join us online on <a href="http://facebook.com/GoHillsborough" target="_blank">Facebook</a>, <a href="http://twitter.com/gohillsborough" target="_blank">Twitter</a> and our specially designed <a href="http://app.gohillsborough.org/">I-Neighborhood Project App</a>, or call in during one of the four telephone town hall meetings we will host or leave a comment at 813-274-6922.
 The *GO* Hillsborough team will be frequently updating and checking in on all of our social media, so please check in often.